mrachinskiy/jewelcraft/README.md

 <sup>1</sup> Note for mac users: Safari browser will automatically unpack downloaded zip archive, so in order to install the add-on, you have to pack folder with add-on files back into zip archive.
 Or use a different browser to download add-on.

-<sup>2</sup> If error occurs on add-on activation, it means you are trying to install add-on repository instead of releases, make sure you download the add-on using link provided in step one of this guide.
+<sup>2</sup> If error occurs on add-on activation, it means you are trying to install add-on repository instead of release.
+Make sure you download add-on release using link provided in step one of this guide.

 Установка